In this article, you'll learn everything you need to know to upload subscribers into Communications Professional.

 This additional data can also be used to create target groups to use to send your mailings to.
 Every additional piece of data gives you another way to segment - or "slice and dice" - your own data.

 As great as it would be to have every piece of data we need for every subscriber, that's not always possible.
-If a field in the data file is blank, MA Professional will bypass it.
+If a field in the data file is blank, Communications Professional will bypass it.

 If your data file contains fields with special characters (e.g., a letter with an accent, alternative punctuation, etc.), this may cause challenges down the road, either in creating target groups or in rendering the data when used as a personalization field.
 Being mindful of special characters is just something to be aware of for your testing.